 Goodwill is not amortized but is reviewed at least annually for impairment or earlier, if an indication of impairment exists.
 Recoverability of goodwill is evaluated using a two-step process.
 In the first step, the fair value of a reporting unit is compared to its carrying value.
 If the fair value of a reporting unit exceeds the carrying value of the net assets assigned to a reporting unit, goodwill is considered not impaired and no further testing is required.
+If the carrying value of the net assets assigned to a reporting unit, goodwill is considered not impaired and no further testing is required.
+If the carrying value of the net assets assigned to a reporting unit, goodwill is considered not impaired and no further testing is required.
 If the carrying value of the net assets assigned to a reporting unit exceeds the fair value of a reporting unit, the second step of the impairment test is performed in order to determine the implied fair value of a reporting unit's goodwill.
 Determining the implied fair value of goodwill requires valuation of a reporting unit's tangible and intangible assets and liabilities in a manner similar to the allocation of purchase price in a business combination.
 If the carrying value of a reporting unit's goodwill exceeds its implied fair value, goodwill is deemed impaired and is written down to the extent of the difference.
 The Company estimates total fair value of the reporting unit using discounted cash flow analysis, and makes assumptions regarding future revenue, gross margins, working capital levels, investments in new products, capital spending, tax, cash flows, and the terminal value of the reporting unit.

-Based on the Company's results of the qualitative test for goodwill impairment, as of December 31, 2011, the Company believes that it is more-likely-than-not that the fair value of the reporting unit is greater than their respective carrying values.
+Based on the Company's results of the qualitative test for goodwill impairment, as of December 31, 2011, the Company believes that it is more-likelythan-not that the fair value of the reporting unit is greater than their respective carrying values.
 There was no impairment of goodwill during the years ended December 31, 2011, 2010 and 2009.
 Each quarter the Company reviews the events and circumstances to determine if goodwill impairment is indicated.

-Separately identifiable intangible assets that have determinable lives continue to be amortized and consist primarily of noncompete agreements, customer list, supplier relationship, technology patent and a cross-border travel agency license as of December 31, 2010 and 2011.
+Separately identifiable intangible assets that have determinable lives continue to be amortized and consist primarily of non-compete agreements, customer list, supplier relationship, technology patent and a cross-border travel agency license as of December 31, 2010 and 2011.
 The Company amortizes intangible assets on a straight-line basis over their estimated useful lives, which is three to ten years.
 The estimated life of amortized intangibles is reassessed if circumstances occur that indicate the life has changed.
 Other intangible assets that have indefinite useful life primarily include trademark and domain names as of December 31, 2010 and 2011.
 The Company evaluates indefinite-lived intangible assets each reporting period to determine whether events and circumstances continue to support an indefinite useful life.
 If an intangible asset that is not being amortized is subsequently determined to have a finite useful life, the asset is tested for impairment.